Spine Surgery in Nagpur

 Procedure:

-- Preoperative: MRI to locate herniated disc, patient evaluation.
+- MRI to locate the herniated disc and a full patient evaluation.

 - Incision: Small incision over the affected area.